muhrid44/TodoList/README.md

 This is a simple app for Todo Listing.
+This is good simple practice for who just learned C# and .NET

 What can this app do :
-1. Listing your todo
+1. Listing your todo, create, read, update, delete (CRUD)
 2. Sorting based on Created Date or Priority
 3. Checklist your Todo
 4. Indicate warning your Todo based on due date by changing the background color of the row (Today due date will be **yellow**, Over due date will be **red**)